harshpandita2000/Azure-AI-900-Practice-Questions-2024/README.md

 **Official Website:** [Microsoft Azure AI Fundamentals](https://learn.microsoft.com/en-us/certifications/azure-ai-fundamentals/)

-# Practice Questions
 **Disclaimer:** These practice questions are designed to resemble the style and difficulty of the actual exam questions but are only indicative and not a comprehensive list.
 They have not been transcribed from the real exam, in compliance with exam policy.

 > **Note:** Currently, there are 139 questions available.
 I will be adding more over time, so stay tuned!
+If you notice any changes or improvements needed in the answers, kindly ping me.
+Your feedback is appreciated!

 ---

 ⭐ If you like this repo, please give it a star and share it with your friends or colleagues who are also preparing for the Azure AI-900 certification! 🚀

-If you notice any changes or improvements needed in the answers, kindly ping me.
-Your feedback is appreciated!

 ---
 <h5>1.
 Which Azure service is used for creating and deploying machine learning models?</h5>